 What is Microsoft Sway?

-Like, for instance, share your summer vacation with your relatives, or make a quick presentation for your co-workers, or create a really nice looking Windows tutorial for your grandmother. 🙂
+Like, for instance, share your summer vacation with your relatives, or make a quick presentation for your co-workers, or create a nice looking Windows tutorial for your grandmother. 🙂

-Sway is an app that's very easy to use and creating your own digital story is a fast process.
+Sway is an app that is easy to use.
+Creating your own digital story is a fast process.
 On the other hand, Microsoft simplified the editing process at the expense of details.
 The stories you create are quite beautifully rendered, but they lack granular control.
-Sway is limited when it comes to making fine touches to the way a heading looks like, for example.
+Sway is limited when it comes to making fine touches to what a heading looks like, for example.

 Adding content to your story is simple, even if maybe it's a bit limiting.
 Instead of creating the content itself, Sway is focused more on embedding content.
-That means you can only do simple things like adding text, videos and photos from various sources like OneDrive, OneNote, Facebook, Flickr, YouTube or Twitter.
-You can also embed content like audio files or maps.
+When you press the Insert button on the top-right corner, Sway displays suggestions to search for content.

 Where can I get Microsoft Sway?

-Sway is a useful app that makes it extremely easy for anyone to create digital stories in just a few minutes.
-It somewhat resembles PowerPoint but it focuses more on the narrative in your story rather than on the fine details.
-You could call it a "plug and play" presentation tool - that's how straightforward the whole process of creating a Sway is.
+Sway is a useful app that makes it easy for anyone to create digital stories in just a few minutes.
+It somewhat resembles PowerPoint, but it focuses more on the narrative in your story rather than on the fine details.
+You could call it a web presentation tool.
 Did you try Sway?
 How do you like it?
 Share your feedback with us, using the comments form below.